Ferenc Feketehalmy-Czeydner: World War II

-In January 1942, troops under his command conducted a large-scale retaliation in Bačka (Bácska) which had been occupied by Hungary.
-The operation was arranged by Feketehalmy-Czeydner after the assassination of several Hungarian gendarmes and soldiers and Yugoslav partisans' sabotage.
-Three battalions under Colonel László Deák were dispatched to the area where they received assistance from local police, gendarmerie and army units that were home.
+In late December 1941, the prime minister László Bárdossy ordered the Honved (Royal Hungarian Army) to put down partisan guerrilla activities.
+The chief of the general staff, General Ferenc Szombathelyi selected the 5th Corps of the Honved based in Szeged under the command of Feketehalmy-Czeydner as the best unit to deploy to Yugoslavia.
+The American historian Deborah Cornelius described Feketehalmy-Czeydner as "a fanatical National Socialist with sadistic tendencies".
+In January 1942, troops under his command conducted a large-scale massacre in Bačka (Bácska) which had been occupied by Hungary.
+The operation was arranged by Feketehalmy-Czeydner after the assassination of several Hungarian gendarmes and soldiers along with acts of sabotage by Yugoslav partisans.
+Three battalions under Colonel László Deák were dispatched to the area where they received assistance from local police, gendarmerie and army units present.